jekyll/jekyll/docs/_docs/step-by-step/07-assets.md

 ```
 {% endraw %}

-Load up `http://localhost:4000/` and check the active link in the navigation is
+Load up [http://localhost:4000](http://localhost:4000){:target="_blank"}
-colored green now.
-Next we're looking at one of Jekyll's most popular features,
+and check the active link in the navigation is green.

-blogging!
+Next we're looking at one of Jekyll's most popular features, blogging.